Should I be concerned about knee hyperextension?

 When to be concerned about hyperextension of the knees

 If you experience a chronic pattern of hyperextended knees that is never retrained, it’s possible for problems to occur such as wearing away cartilage, over-stretching the posterior cruciate ligaments of the knee, or overstretching the gastrocnemius and hamstring tendons.
 If you have an acute condition of knee hyperextension caused by an accident or sports injury, then there may be more immediate injuries that need attention.
+Concern about a pattern of hyperextension at the knee joints sometimes comes up in activities where we toward ends of range of motion like yoga or gymnastics.
+But even in those activities the issue is really more of a concern when we're weight-bearing through the knee joint.

 What to do?